microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 # Inverse Changes

-This document covers the current design thinking around inverse changes.
+This document covers the existing thinking on the topic of inverse changes and undo.
+It is not meant to present a final design, but rather to reflect the current state of the discussion to facilitate further design and mitigate the risk of information loss.

 Some terminology:
-While the terms "client" and "peer" can often be used interchangeably, this document deliberately uses "client" to refer to the issuer of a change, and "peer" to refer to the receiver of a change.
+While the terms "client" and "peer" can often be used interchangeably, this document deliberately uses "client" to refer to the issuer of a change, "peer" to refer to the receiver of a change, and "clients" to refer to them all indiscriminately.
 While all clients are ultimately peers and vice-versa, this distinction helps us differentiate work that is done before a change is sent to the Fluid service (which we refer to as "client work") and work is done after a change is received from the Fluid service